- Financial Aid

 - 2023 Student Fund Reporting Form

 Graduate Opportunities and Financial Resources

 California State University, East Bay offers numerous forms of financial support for current graduate students.
-The Academic Programs and Graduate Studies (APGS) Student Services office coordinates the many programs which provide financial resources and educational opportunities in support of your graduate education.
+The Office of Graduate Studies coordinates the many programs which provide financial resources and educational opportunities in support of your graduate education.

 Through the Chancellor's Doctoral Incentive Program (CDIP), the California State University (CSU) provides financial assistance in the form of a student loan to a limited number of individuals pursuing doctoral degrees.
 The program seeks to provide loans to doctoral students who are interested in applying and competing for CSU instructional faculty positions after completion of the doctoral degree.
 The program is designed to increase the diversity of persons qualified to fill instructional faculty position in the CSU.

 The purpose of the CSU Student Research Competition is to promote excellence in undergraduate and graduate scholarly research and creative activity by recognizing outstanding student accomplishments throughout the 23 campuses of the California State University (CSU).

 This system-wide competition is held annually and showcases the innovative research and creative activities of CSU undergraduate and graduate students in the full range of academic programs offered by the CSU.
 Student participants make oral presentations before juries of professional experts from major corporations, foundations, public agencies, colleges and universities of California.